 10 (Little) Things You Might Not Know About Henri Salvador

-Henri Salvador has become a notable figure of the 20th century; he was a jazz musician, comedian and television presenter.
-He performed some of the greatest French songs.
+Henri Salvador has become a notable figure of 20th-century French music; he was a jazz musician, a comedian and a television presenter.
+But above all else, he was a performer, singing many of the greatest French songs.

-He was born on the 18th of July 1917 in Cayenne, French Guiana.
-He grew up surrounded by singing and rhythm, his father was an amateur violinist and his mother also had a beautiful voice.
-In his 1994 biography he wrote, “I inherited her vocal tone and I think I spent my whole life imitating her or at least trying to get close to her perfection”.
+Henri Salvador was born on 18 July 1917 in Cayenne, French Guiana.
+He grew up surrounded by song and rhythm, his father an amateur violinist and his mother an amateur singer with a beautiful voice.
+In his 1994 biography he wrote, “I inherited her vocal tone and I think I spent my whole life imitating her, or at least trying to get close to her perfection”.

-When he moved to Paris at 12, young Henri was met by a grey, at times hostile, city, which he would ultimately make into his playground.
+When he moved to Paris at 12, the young Henri was met by a grey and at times hostile city, which he would ultimately make into his playground.
 He remained attached to the city throughout his life, as well as to jazz and French music.

-So, without further ado, here are 10 small things you might not know about the comic singer Henri Salvador.
+So, without further ado, here are 10 (small) things you may not know about the comic singer Henri Salvador.

 The Salvador family moved to Paris in 1929 so that the children would have access to the best schools.
 They hoped that the youngest, Henri, would become a pharmacist.
-But he was a truant, learning slang in the streets of the capital with his friend Arsène.
+But he was a truant, spending his time instead learning slang in the streets of the capital with his friend Arsène.

-At the age of fifteen, he discovered the jazz of greats Louis Armstrong and Duke Ellington and decided to become a musician.
-He was immediately enamoured by the music of Django Reinhardt, when he heard it on the radio, which made him choose to play the guitar.
+At the age of fifteen, he discovered the jazz of greats such as Louis Armstrong and Duke Ellington and decided to become a musician.
+He became immediately enamoured with the music of Django Reinhardt upon hearing it on the radio, making him choose to play the guitar.
 Henri and his older brother André practiced every day to reach their goal of joining a band.
 The Salvador brothers ended up playing in Boulogne-sur-Mer, Paris and Nice, where they met Ray Ventura, who later asked Henri to join him on a large tour of Brazil.

 Henri Salvador the singer was born in 1947, on his return from Brazil, when he started a one-man show at the Théâtre Bobino.
-He was an instant success, the show was critically acclaimed and marked the beginning of his long and rich career.
+He was an instant success: his show was critically acclaimed and marked the beginning of his long and rich career.

 A Signature Laugh